FuelLabs/fuel-indexer/docs/src/reference-guide/data-types/types.md

 # Types

-Below is a mapping of GraphQL schema types to their database equivalents.
+Below is a mapping of GraphQL schema types to their Sway and database equivalents.

 | Sway Type | GraphQL Schema Type | Postgres Type |
 |------|----------|----------|